 The following tables set forth the projected loan to Aircraft value ratios for the Series A Equipment Notes and Series B Equipment Notes issued in respect of each Aircraft (i) as of the Issuance Date, (ii) as of (x) July 11, 2022, in the case of each Owned Embraer Aircraft and each New Delivery Aircraft currently scheduled for delivery to American during the period from January 2022 to June 2022 and (y) January 11, 2023, in the case of each New Delivery Aircraft currently scheduled for delivery to American during the period from July 2022 to September 2022 and (iii) as of each Regular Distribution Date thereafter.
-For purposes of these tables, (a) the Equipment Notes for each Aircraft are assumed to be issued and outstanding as of the Issuance Date even though none of the Equipment Notes will have been issued on the Issuance Date since the Aircraft have not yet been financed pursuant to this offering on the Issuance Date (and, in the case of the New Delivery Aircraft, not yet even delivered to American on the Issuance Date), and (b) the LTVs for any Regular Distribution Date after the Issuance Date but prior to the Regular Distribution Date set forth in clause (ii) for such Aircraft are not included as they are not meaningful since there are no scheduled principal payments during this period because such Regular Distribution Date set forth in clause (ii) for such Aircraft is the first Regular Distribution Date to occur after such Aircraft is expected to have been financed pursuant to this offering.
+For purposes of these tables, (a) the Equipment Notes for each Aircraft are assumed to be issued and outstanding as of the Issuance Date even though none of the Equipment Notes will have been issued on the Issuance Date since the Aircraft have not yet been financed pursuant to this offering on the Issuance Date (and, in the case of the New Delivery Aircraft, not yet even delivered to American on the Issuance Date), and (b) the LTVs for any Regular Distribution Date after the Issuance Date but prior to the Regular Distribution Date set forth in clause (ii) for such Aircraft is the first Regular Distribution Date to occur after such Aircraft is expected to have been financed pursuant to this offering.